 The Scientific Council meets twice a year in plenary session and may also hold smaller committee meetings when it deems necessary.
 Outside experts may be invited to these committee meetings to examine a particular topic or research programme more closely.

-The twelve members of the Council are chosen on the basis of their scientific or technical skills.
+The eleven members of the Council are chosen on the basis of their scientific or technical skills.
 They are appointed for five years by a joint Order issued by the Supervisory Ministers.